 - Official paper transcripts (signed by Registrar and sent in a sealed envelope) may be mailed to:

 - Essay, one or two pages highlighting your professional goals and objectives

 - Two Letters of Recommendation

-The TOEFL iBT must have been taken within two years of application to a DeSales program.
+- The TOEFL iBT Test must have been taken within two years of application to the program

 120 Credits (forty 3-credit courses) are required for graduation.

 Please refer to the Undergraduate Catalog for a more detailed explanation of the specific degree requirements and course prerequisites.